kamyargerami/Forex-signal/README.md

 ```

 ## Usage

 ```
 python3 signal.py {twelvedata | alphavantage}
 ```

 ## Api Providers

-we are using apis to get RSI value for our applcation
+we are using apis to get RSI value for our application

 ### Twelvedata

 800 request per day

 8 request per minute